okaydouglas/coding-with-gpt/README.md

 # Coding With GPT

+This is a small project to have ChatGPT generate:

-A collection of bash scripts {d4, d6, d10, d12, d100} that simulate rolling a d-sided dice.
++ A collection of bash scripts {d4, d6, d10, d12, d100} that simulate rolling a d-sided dice.

-A python script {roll.py} that models rolling a d-sided dice n times.
++ A python script {roll.py} that models rolling a d-sided dice n times.

 My guess is they just crawled [stackoverflow](https://stackoverflow.com/questions/14409661/dice-generator-using-class-in-python) and cribbed the answer from there.
 Which honestly is how I've solved every coding question I've had since at least 2017...